fianmian/tutorial/blue-green-tutorial/step3/smoke.md

 3. Verifying that the response says "Hello from GREEN".

 By doing this **smoke test** we can:
-- Check that the green pod respond as they should (with "Hello from GREEN").
+- Check that the green pods respond as they should (with "Hello from GREEN").
 - If successful → proceed to switch traffic.
 - If failed → green is deleted, blue continues serving.